mahmad00/A-Disjoint-Samples-based-3D-CNN-with-Active-Transfer-Learning-for-Hyperspectral-Image-Classification/README.md

-## This demo is associated with: [A Disjoint Samples based 3D CNN with Active Transfer Learning for Hyperspectral Image Classification](https://ieeexplore.ieee.org/document/9903062) Accepted for possible publication in the future issues of IEEE Transactions on Geoscience and Remote Sensing (IEEE TGRS).
+## This demo is associated with: [A Disjoint Samples based 3D CNN with Active Transfer Learning for Hyperspectral Image Classification](https://ieeexplore.ieee.org/document/9903062) Accepted for publication in the future issues of IEEE Transactions on Geoscience and Remote Sensing (IEEE TGRS).

 %% Required Libraries